 With channel sales, a growing business can explore new income and revenue streams outside of and in tandem with their in-house efforts.
 Note that even if you do adopt an indirect sales strategy, you should still consider developing your direct sales team if you want to get the best results.

-If you’re on the fence about letting someone else sell your product or service on your behalf, you’re not alone.
-It’s difficult to relinquish control and there’s always a risk of losing brand authority if a partner misrepresents your brand.
+If you’re on the fence about letting a middleman sell your product or service on your behalf, you’re not alone.
+It’s difficult to relinquish control and there’s always a risk of losing brand authority (and damaging the customer experience) if a partner misrepresents your brand.

 That said, there are many benefits of letting a partner sell for you.
 Here are some reasons why companies adopt a channel sales model (we’ll explore the disadvantages in the section immediately after).